Last weekend, I was invited to do a talk about some of Sussex’s weird and wonderful folklore at the Battle … More

 About me

-I’m Emily, an apprentice journalist, a nearly-done PhD student, a writer and an occasional picture-maker.
-My thing is the long … More
+I’m Emily, a writer and a picture-maker.
+My thing is the long nineteenth century and Neo-Victorianism in literature, art, and … More

 Hybrid faiths, occult religions, and esoteric beliefs: a review of Spirit Matters and The Occult Imagination in Britain